top of page

 Mandatory

-A product’s reaction to fire classification is broken down into three characteristics: Combustibility, Smoke Production, and Flaming Droplets.
-These are displayed as follows…
+A product’s reaction to fire classification has three main characteristics: Combustibility, Smoke Production, and Flaming Droplets.
+Each characteristic is assigned a code for clarity.

 Combustibility

-C – Combustible materials with minor contribution to fire development.
+• C: Combustible materials with a minor contribution to fire development.

-E – Combustible materials that will only resist a small flame for a few seconds.
+• E: Combustible materials that resist small flames for a few seconds.

 Smoke Production